 Final Verdict and The Savings

 You need to use YOUR numbers based on the calculations outlined above to see how much you can save.
 But as you can see from our examples from only the top 3 benefits, by incorporating a mobile POS solution for your restaurant, you could potentially save close to $30,000 a year.
 To make our calculations even more conservative, let’s cut it in half to be sure we are not overstating the advantages of a mobile or cloud-based system.
-That is approximately $15,000 a year in additional revenue for your business – this type of savings could more than cover the monthly service expense on any system without even considering all the other benefits from a mPOS, tablet or iPad POS system.
+That is approximately $15,000 a year in additional revenue for your business – this type of savings could more than cover the monthly cost of a POS system without even considering all the other benefits from a mPOS, tablet or iPad POS system.
 We sincerely hope this helps, if you have any questions or comments, please let us know below.

 |How much can you save with a mPOS?||Savings|